jhg45-ua/Arxiv-Finder/README.md

-# ArXiv App
+# ArXiv Finder

 A multiplatform application (iOS and macOS) for exploring and managing scientific papers from ArXiv.

 ## 📋 Description

-ArXiv App allows users to search, explore, and save scientific papers from ArXiv with a modern and native interface.
+ArXiv Finder allows users to search, explore, and save scientific papers from ArXiv with a modern and native interface.
 The application offers search functionalities, organization by categories, and local storage for offline access.

 ## ✨ Features